 There is quite a lot to say about this chapter.
 Firstly: Chronology and chapter names, which got pretty confusing after Weekly Ascii released a bunch of “specials”-type strips to disrupt their original, incrementally numbered 4-koma “episodes”.
 Only some of those specials are actually freely available online, so I was myself a little confused for awhile.
 Using the non-free manga volume given to me by friendly neighbourhood reader Elaine Nguygen though, the chronological order appears to be as follows:

 - 4 “Specials” (Which I briefly mislabeled “Summer Specials” for awhile)

 Edit: Apparently there is only one summer expansion and the second is called “Apple’s chapter” and is about the iPhone 5.
 Very confusing -_-

 Of these, the first 12 episodes, episode 13, and the 4 “Specials” are all freely available online and have all been previously translated and released.

-This release is for the first of what was originally branded as “Summer Expansion Edition”, and is also the first release of a strip that is not freely available online.
+This release is for the what was originally branded as “Summer Expansion Edition”, and is also the first release of a strip that is not freely available online.
 This strip was originally published in a printed copy of Weekly Ascii, and is now also part of the on-sale manga volume (which contains all previously published material as well as new original ones).